naryou/BIO302_SPRING2023_PRACTICAL4/Instructions_practical4.md

 FORMAT/DP < 400 QUAL > 100
 ```

-If you want to know more about what do these and other argument means, you can look here (https://gatk.broadinstitute.org/hc/en-us/articles/360035890471-Hard-filtering-germline-short-variants).
+If you want to know more about what do these and other argument means, you can look [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035890471-Hard-filtering-germline-short-variants).

 **Hint:** If you want to use the 'Exclude' option you will just need to flip the '> or <' around.